Akinava/jo/README.md

 # JSON to OBJECT
 - intention
-That code helps to manitulete with a [JSON](https://en.wikipedia.org/wiki/JSON) object as a class.
+That code helps to manipulate with a [JSON](https://en.wikipedia.org/wiki/JSON) object as a class.

 - required
 python3.x